Files

 Now we need to create an attribute to tell ArcGIS about the type of file being attached.
 Add a StringConcatenator to the canvas and connect it to the AttributeCopier.
 In the parameters, set the New Attribute to CONTENT_TYPE, then set the following for the String Parts:

-Finally, we need to read in the contents of the attachments.
+Finally, we need to read the attachments.
 Add an AttributeFileReader to the canvas and connect it to the StringConcatenator.
 In the parameters, set the Destination Attribute to DATA and the Source File Name to path_windows, then click OK.

 Now we can connect to the final writer feature type.
 Connect the AttributeFileReader to the PointOfInterest_ATTACH writer feature type.